Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, go to [Asgardeo console](https://console.asgardeo.io/) to <a href="../register-app">register an application</a>.

 ## Discover SAML configurations of Asgardeo
-You need to know the SAML IDP configurations of Asgardeo if you want to add SAML login to your application.
+You need to know the SAML IdP configurations of Asgardeo if you want to add SAML login to your application.

-There are two options for an SAML application to get the SAML IdP configurations of Asgardeo:
+There are two options for a SAML application to get the SAML IdP configurations of Asgardeo:
 1. [Use SAML IdP metadata of Asgardeo](#use-saml-metadata)
 2. [Get SAML IdP configurations of Asgardeo from Console](#get-saml-configurations-of-asgardeo-from-console)